yangyutu/llm_book.github.io/llm_book/_build/html/_sources/docs/chapter_training/training_fundamentals.md

 ### Fill-in-the Middle

+Fill-in-the Middle was proposed in {cite:p}`bavarian2022efficient,li2023starcoder`

+This approach involves randomly dividing the text into three parts, then shuffling the order of these parts and connecting them with special characters.
+This method aims to incorporate a fill-in-the-blank pretraining task during the training process.

+Within the FIM methodology, two distinct modes are employed: PSM (Prefix-Suffix-Middle) and SPM (Suffix-Prefix-Middle).
+In the PSM mode, the training corpus is organized in the sequence of prefix, suffix, middle, aligning the text in a way that the middle segment is flanked by the prefix and suffix.
+Conversely, the SPM mode arranges the segments as suffix, prefix, middle, presenting a different structural challenge.

+These modes are instrumental in enhancing the model’s capability to handle various structural arrangements in code, providing a robust training framework for advanced code prediction tasks.

 ### Multiple Token Prediction

 Besides training using a next-token prediction loss, there are efforts exploring training language models to predict multiple future tokens at once [{numref}`chapter_training_fig_fundamentals_multiple_token_prediction_demo`].
 More specifically, at each position in the training corpus, we ask the model to predict the following $n$ tokens using $n$ independent output heads, operating on top of a shared model trunk.